ianbollinger/purescript-style-guide/purescript-style.md

 ### 1.10.
 Place each element in a long array on its own line

-Each successive element in a long array should be placed on its own line, preceded by a comma and a space.
+Each successive element in a long array should be placed on its own line.
 If an array literal doesn't fit on a single line then it should be considered "long".

 #### Rationale